 It’s in the right location.
-Corporate housing is called corporate housing for a reason and that reason is because the facilities are generally located very near to your place of business, including popular amenities like restaurants and shopping.
+Corporate housing is called that for a reason and that reason is because the facilities are generally located very near to your place of business, including popular amenities like restaurants and shopping.
 This often saves the employees like you money in the form of transportation costs.
 Why rent a car when you could ride a bike or even walk to work?

 It’s homey like a house!
-Nearly all corporate housing options offer you the same amenities that you can get in a traditional housing setting, with no long-term lease agreements.
+Nearly all furnished apartment options offer you the same amenities that you can get in a traditional housing setting, with no long-term lease agreements.
 Kitchen, gym, pool, and laundry.
 If you find corporate housing in the suburbs, you’ll have the very same comforts of home, because, well, you’ll be living in a house.
 Some places will even allow you to bring your pets!

 It’s quiet.
-Hotels are great for Spring Break and vacations but they aren’t conducive to working late hours or maintaining a sense of privacy.
+Hotels are great for spring break and vacations but they aren’t conducive to working late hours or maintaining a sense of privacy.
 Hotel staff are paid to be alert to the needs of their patrons and are often overly-attentive.
 Corporate housing can better provide that sense of privacy and seclusion that many working adults need.